 Those are the images that most people summon when thinking about California and to be blunt: that’s exactly it.
 Road tripping on Highway 1 from Los Angeles to San Francisco – or the other way around – is certainly not one of those itineraries that got super hyped and when you are following the path you can’t help but thinking that it´s just not thaaat great after all ..
 The Pacific Coast Highway 1 IS that great, it even exceeded all our expectations we had for this California trip.

-In opposite to my normal “I need to plan every step of that goddamn trip otherwise I just can’t” approach, I did not book everything in advance.
+In opposite to my normal “I need to plan every step of that goddamn trip otherwise I just can’t deal with it, I did not book everything in advance.
 Well, except L.A., Ventura and San Francisco.. but we must walk before we run, right?

-After all we ended up with the following Itinerary, with locations and Motels decided on over lunch and booked with booking.com.
-We traveled California during low season (mid November) and the weather was still nice, but we had no trouble at all finding motels under 60€/night, Breakfast included.
+After all we ended up with the Itinerary below.
+We decided on locations and Motels over lunch and booked with booking.com.
+We traveled through California on Highway 1 during mid season (November) while the weather was still nice.
+In any case we we had no trouble at all finding motels under 60€/night, Breakfast included.

 Day 1 -2 Los Angeles and Highway 1 kick off

 Being less impressed by Hollywood and Downtown L.A, we spent most of our time strolling around Santa Monica and Venice Beach, driving around Silver Lake and Beverly Hills, enjoying beautiful sunsets and doing what we like most: wander, eat and drink.

 We spend an outstanding morning at the Griffith Observatory in Los Angeles.
 The view was amazing and hiking in the hills pretty enjoyable.
 But it was time to say good bye to L.A.
 We left direction north.
 We arrived at our Airbnb in Ventura in the late afternoon.
 I suffered horribly (no shit) from jet lag related Migrane, However, I got